vijaywinner-eng/Build-Agents-from-Scratch/modules/07_memory.md

 - This simple system stores all memories forever
 - Consider adding memory limits or deletion
 - More sophisticated systems can prioritize or summarize memories

-## Exercises

-1. Save multiple facts and see how they accumulate
-2. Try asking about something not in memory
-3. Manually inspect `agent.memory.get_all()` to see stored data
-4. Modify the memory format and see how it affects behavior

-## What's Next?

-In (08_planning.md), we'll add **planning** - the ability to break down complex goals into a sequence of steps.

 ---